suhaibhassanmk/pinnacle_project/README.md

 The training data has 400 images (200 with cracks and 200 without cracks).
 All the images are taken and converted into a matrix which is then reshaped.

-We import Sequential, Conv2D, MaxPooling2D, Activation, Dropout, Flatten, Dense and load_model from the keras package.
+We use Sequential, Conv2D, MaxPooling2D, Activation, Flatten, Dense and load_model from the keras package.

+We use Dropout so that the model does not depend on one particular Neuron.

 The CNN model is created using these packages.